0xjet/ccc/cybercrime/cybercrime.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of why cyberspace is such a hostile environment.
-It provides a short introduction to the history of the Internet and its major themes.
-It then discusses types of threats and abuse (the _what_), opponents (the _who_) and their intent (the _why_).
-The module concludes with a debate on how we got here and why security is hard.
+This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) introduces the topic of cybercrime

 **Learning Outcomes**
-* Critically examine **TBD**
+*
 * Identify and analyze the technical, legal, and ethical challenges relating to surveillance in cyberspace
 * Discuss and analyze surveillance trends **TBD**